The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/8-personal-portfolio-project.md

 **Before you write any code:**
 - [ ] Set up your GitHub repository
 - [ ] Review the [Sample Designs Investigation](#sample-designs-investigation) and decide on your color palette, fonts, and layout
-- [ ] Complete the [About Me Content Worksheet](#telling-your-story) to determine the content on your page.
+- [ ] Make a copy of the [AI Usage Document](https://docs.google.com/document/d/1xxhC0GWMqWOzoeY7_aCX8ERWY6avB4RrS5LAqla8CSI/copy)

 **Then build:**
 - [ ] HTML structure
 - [ ] Ensure that you use semantic HTML throughout (`header`, `main`, `footer`, `nav`, `section`, `aside`, etc.)
 - [ ] Ensure that you use lists for repeating content (navigation links, skills, projects, etc.)
-- [ ] Add your About Me content and placeholder text for projects
+- [ ] Add placeholder text for your About Me section and placeholder text for projects

 **Deliverable:** HTML-only site with all content and structure